pfmaggi/TIL/docker/dotnet_core.md

 # Playing with dotNet core (on OSX) with a docker container

 The basic idea is to play a bit with dotNET core without having to install anything on my own machine.
+You can get an idea of what I mean watching [this video](https://channel9.msdn.com/Blogs/dotnet/Create-a-Simple-NET-Application-in-Docker).

 Microsoft publish a docker image with all the tools to start playing with dotNet core, so, it's simple to just start with that: